hmdlab/ARG-BERT/README.md

 ## 2. Dataset and Fine-tuning
 ### 2.1 Dataset
 Sorry we cannot publish the HMD-ARG DB and Low Homology Dataset, but the format of the data is shown in the sample data in `Sample_data`.

+We saved the larger files, such as the output results and the Attention values for all sequences in the HMD-ARG DB, at [https://waseda.box.com/v/ARG-BERT-suppl](https://waseda.box.com/v/ARG-BERT-suppl).
+You could run the script if you stored the `Prediction results` in `Analysis_and_Figures` in this repository and the contents of the `Attention_analysis` in a directory of the same name in `Analysis_and_Figures`.

 ### 2.2 Fine-tuning
 Run `finetuning.py` to train the ProteinBERT on ARGs by running the follwing commands.